port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/bitbucket/advanced.md

 <TabItem label="Spec path" value="specPath">

-The `specPath` parameter specifies a list of [globPatterns](https://www.malikbrowne.com/blog/a-beginners-guide-glob-patterns)[] that Port's Bitbucket app will search for `port.yml` files in.
+The `specPath` parameter specifies a string that Port's Bitbucket app will use when constructing search paths leading to a `yml` file, every path in the repository which ends with the `specPath` value will be scanned.

-- Default value: `**/port.yml`
+- Default value: `port.yml`
 - Use case:
-  - If you want the app to scan a different file than `port.yml` (for example, change configure the app to scan files named `my-port-config.yml` using the pattern `**/my-port-config.yml`);
+  - If you want the app to scan a different file than `port.yml` (for example, change configure the app to scan files named `my-port-config.yml` using the pattern `my-port-config.yml`);
-  - If you want to limit Port's Bitbucket app repository traversal to prevent it from scanning sensitive paths in your repository.
+  - If you want the app to ignore `port.yml` files in certain paths.

 </TabItem>